apache/arrow/docs/source/format/CDeviceDataInterface.rst

 The :ref:`C stream interface <_c-device-stream-interface>` provides a synchronous API centered around the consumer calling the callback functions to retrieve the next record batch.
-For some bindings, use cases, and interoperability, a more asynchronous, producer-focused interface may be required.
-These scenarios can utilize the ``ArrowAsyncDeviceStreamHandler``.
+For concurrent communication between producer and consumer, the ``ArrowAsyncDeviceStreamHandler`` can be used.
+This interface is non-opinionated and may fit into different concurrent communication models.

 Semantics
 ---------